Lay3rLabs/wavs-prediction-market/README.md

 # In a terminal, start the backend
 make start-all

-# In another terminal, deploy the necessary contracts/service and do a test run.
+# In another terminal, deploy the necessary contracts/service.
 make deploy-contracts
-make buy-yes
 make deploy-service
-make trigger-service
-sleep 3
-make redeem

 # Then install frontend dependencies
 cd frontend
 npm install

-# Load environment variables
-npm run load-env

 # And start the server
 npm run dev